When Does a Movie Break Even at the Box Office?

 You can check the quarterly financial reports on the studios and their parent company if the performance of certain movies offset profit projections for better or worse: Sony, Paramount (Viacom), Lionsgate, FOX, Universal (Comcast), Warner Bros, Disney.

-Of course, there is bombreport.com (which is not always up to date on overseas numbers or accurate with budgets – but a fantastic data resource), the-numbers.com (also unreliable with overseas numbers, but a quality archive), and of course, there’s the cynical, but always data-driven nonsense here on bombreport.com
+There are a number of other resources on the Web, including, the-numbers.com (unreliable with overseas numbers, but a quality archive), and, of course, there’s the cynical, but always data-driven nonsense here on bombreport.com